saranshbansal/learn-aws/NOTES_SERVERLESS.md

 The other option is to upload a `ZIP` file containing the function code to `Amazon S3`, then add a reference to it in an `AWS::Lambda::Function` resource in the template.
 To declare this in your AWS `CloudFormation` template, you can use the following syntax (within `AWS::Lambda::Function Code`):
 ![alt text](images/image-lambda_cf_direct.png)

+## Execution Context

+The execution context is a temporary runtime environment that initializes any external dependencies of your Lambda function code, such as database connections or HTTP endpoints.
+This affords subsequent invocations better performance because there is no need to “cold-start” or initialize those external dependencies.
+After a Lambda function is executed, AWS Lambda maintains the execution context for some time in anticipation of another Lambda function invocation.
+In effect, the service freezes the execution context after a Lambda function completes, and thaws the context for reuse, if AWS Lambda chooses to reuse the context when the Lambda function is invoked again.

 ## Invoking Lambda Functions
 - You can invoke Lambda functions directly with the Lambda console, the Lambda API, the AWS SDK, the AWS CLI, and AWS toolkits.